hackergrrl/agenda-cli/README.md

     Prints all upcoming events for the time period ahead.
 If no argument is given, 'week' is shown.

   agenda add 'date string' 'event description'

     Creates a new event with the given description and date.

+  agenda remove <ID>

+    Remove an event by its ID hash.

 $ agenda add 'next wednesday' 'L.A. conference' [825e33a09164898b] Added "L.A. conference": next wednesday.

 $ agenda
-Wed Feb 22: L.A. conference
+Wed Feb 22: L.A. conference                             [825e33a09164898b]
 ```

 ## Install